zuoc/journal/entries/inspiration.md

 things I wish I had built myself, in order to be in the right mindset.

-I could certinaly create with anything that was made available to me, not the best of my favorite of any tool — but it certinaly wouldn't be the same for me.
+I could certinaly create with anything that was made available to me, not the best or my favorite of any tool — but it certinaly wouldn't be the same for me.
 I wouldn't be enjoying myself.

 That's why I develop software in Python.
 It inspires me.